pratik2894/open-source-campaign/.github/ISSUE_TEMPLATE/campaign-request.md

  - teaching the routing , url's , middleware *

 ## Quest 2 Deliverables
-*1.Quiz completion through the platform
+*- Quiz completion through the platform
--Make sure you have clicked "Join quest"
+- Make sure you have clicked "Join quest"
--Complete the quiz
+- Complete the quiz
--Submit the quiz
+- Submit the quiz
--Scroll to the top of the page and click "Submit quest *
+- Scroll to the top of the page and click "Submit quest *

 **IMPORTANT:** You should have **Summary**, **Learning Objectives** and **Deliverables** sections for each quest you are suggesting.
 For example, if you have 3 quests, you should fill in this information for Quest 1 in the template above, then copy and paste the headings and fill up the information for Quest 2 and Quest 3 also.